T Level Health

 Career Progression

-The focus is on development of knowledge and practical skills healthcare employers are seeking and prepares students to enter the sector through employment.
+This T Level focuses on the development of knowledge and practical skills healthcare employers are seeking and prepares students to enter the sector through employment.
 For example, you could gain direct employment as an ambulance support worker, healthcare support worker, senior health support worker or as an Apprentice.
 UCAS points will be attached with a value equivalent to three A Levels so that the completion of this qualification gives learners the opportunity to progress onto higher education courses and training.